From stylish bars, cosy cafes and independent shops, the Cotswolds village of Burford is a stunning place to visit for a weekend trip!

 It may not be a location that you spend a whole week in, but if you’re looking for a piece of serenity that’s in the centre of one of the most beloved areas of England, then you’ve found it.

-With great food, plenty of family-run businesses, and a few charming attractions, there’s no reason to miss out on visiting Burford.
+With great food, plenty of family-run businesses, and a few charming attractions, there’s no reason to miss out on visiting Cotswolds Burford.
+There are also many things to do around Burford if you fancy exploring the area.

 Love England and the rest of the UK?